holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexQGram.rst

 	Before we can create a :dox:`DnaString` index of "CATGATTACATA", we have to choose an appropriate :dox:`Shape`.
 	Because our shape ``1101`` is known at compile-time and contains only one gap we could choose :dox:`OneGappedShape`, :dox:`GappedShape`, or :dox:`GenericShape` (see the commented-out code).
-	Although the :dox:`GenericShape` could be used for every possible shape, it is a good idea to choose a :dox:`Shape` with restrictions as its :dox:`Hash#hash` functions are more efficient in general.
+	Although the :dox:`GenericShape` could be used for every possible shape, it is a good idea to choose a :dox:`Shape` with restrictions as its :dox:`Shape#hash` functions are more efficient in general.

 	.. includefrags:: core/demos/tutorial/index/index_assignment5.cpp
 	   :fragment: initialization